HackerYou/scratchWorkshop/scratch.md

 The Sounds block let us use a sound library.
 You can also upload your own sounds to use in your programs.

 ## Building our first Scratch Project: Events
-When we say the word 'event', what comes to mind?
-A concert you're planning to go to, a meeting you can't miss, or maybe even your grandma's birthday party that you are stoked for.

-When that event happens (let's take your grandma's birthday, for example), there are subsequent actions that you know come along with it: there will be a cake, presents, and you'll get some kisses on the cheek for being a good grandchild.
+In programming, an event is a moment where something is going to happen, and what actions you'd like to take place when that event occurs.

+For example: A user clicks a 'Submit Button' (event) which mails out a contact form (action).

+Another example: A user clicks a hamburger menu (event), and the menu slides out (action).

-Events work similarly in programming.
-They represent a specific moment when something is going to happen (your grandma's birthday) and what actions should take place when that moment arrives (presents, cake, kisses).
+An event is a *specific moment when something is going to happen* and *what actions should take place when that moment arrives*.

 Let's take a look at how events work in Scratch.